Coffee Bar Ideas: Designs for Every Style and Space

 Image courtesy of Crazy-Wonderful

-10. Maximize Vertical Space
+10. Making the Most of Vertical Space

 Maximize Vertical Space Above Coffee Stations